mozilla/Overscripted-Data-Analysis-Challenge/data_prep/Overview And Notes.md

 ### Research overview
 Once we have the data described above we can look into various patterns and derive insights.
-This section will talk about already explored threads and potential directions of research
+This section talks about already explored threads and potential directions of research

+#### Examining session replay activity
+Session replay is a service that lets website track users' interaction with the page.
+Think of it as a video reply of user's entire session on Web page.
+To identify which websites used session replay APIs, a list of websites which embed scripts from analytics providers that offer session recording services was obtained from this [project.](https://webtransparency.cs.princeton.edu/no_boundaries/session_replay_sites.html).
+Of all the different JS script calls around 96K were to session replay providers.
+Also, a thing to keep in mind is that even if scripts belonging to session replay providers are being accessed, this does not necessarily mean that session is being recorder or replayed.

+#### Eval and dynamically created function calls
+This refers to functions that are dynamically created.
+Although there is nothing inherently wrong with dynamically created functions but they can be used for injections attacks like [cross-site scripting](https://en.wikipedia.org/wiki/Cross-site_scripting).
+More can be read about this in this [blog post](https://medium.com/firefox-context-graph/overscripted-digging-into-javascript-execution-at-scale-2ed508f21862)

+### Cryptojacking
+This measns using client-side browser to run crypto mining functions using JS calls.